wontwon/smartSOS-2.0/README.md

 ruby version 2.0
 ```

+### Notes
-#### The app requires amazon API keys to handle certain functions.
+- The app requires amazon API keys to handle certain functions.

-Please feel free to use a different markup language if you do not plan to run
+- Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.